Tail Water: The runoff of irrigation water from the lower end of an irrigated field.

 Turbidimeter: A device that measures the cloudiness of suspended solids in a liquid; a measure of the quantity of suspended solids.

-Turbine Generator: A device that uses steam, heated gases, water flow or wind to cause spinning motion that activates electromagnetic forces and generates electricity.
+Turbine Generator: A device that uses steam, heated gasses, water flow or the wind to cause spinning motion that activates electromagnetic forces and generates electricity.